 The fix: If you currently have a circuit board with voids that are causing interruptions, you will have to replace the circuit board.
-But, if you are creating a circuit board, assure that air bubbles are popped, the deposition process includes an even lay of the materials, and there is no possibility of contamination.
+But, if you are creating a circuit board, ensure that air bubbles are popped, the deposition process includes an even lay of the materials, and there is no possibility of contamination.

 BADLY MADE COMPONENTS

-In some cases, the circuit board itself isn?t the issue, but the components attached to the board.
+In some cases, the circuit board itself isn’t the issue, but the components attached to the board.
 This could include wires that are used to send the electrical signals throughout the board.
 Faulty components can cause connection issues, leaving the circuit board unable to complete its job.

 The fix: Simply replace all of the faulty components.

 Again, issues that occur during the design process can result in unfixable problems with your circuit board.
 Electromagnetic issues include difficulties with electromagnetic interference and electromagnetic compatibility.
 Electromagnetic interference is not something you want to happen.
-This interference overloads the board and can open it up for the possibility of damage.
+This interference overloads the board and can open it up to the possibility of damage.